Skip to Main Content

 Newspaper Article From a Library Database

 Author's Last Name, First Name.
 "Title of Article: Subtitle if Any."
-Name of Newspaper [city of newspaper if city name not in name], Date of Publication, p.
-Page number if given.
-Name of Database.
+Name of Newspaper [city of newspaper if city name not in name], Date of Publication, Page range.
+Name of Database

 *Note: If the author's name is not listed, begin the citation with the title of the article.